Jonathan Child: Career

 In 1816, Child was a representative to the New York State Assembly in Albany.
 In 1820, he moved to Rochester and opened a store at the Four Corners there.
 When the Erie Canal was completed, he operated a fleet of canal boats on those waters.
 He later helped organize and build the Tonawanda Railroad, the first in Rochester.
 In 1824, he became a trustee of the First Bank of Rochester, and in 1827, became a village trustee.

 In June 1834, the Whig majority of the first Rochester city council, selected Child to be the first mayor – Rochester mayors were not elected by popular vote until 1840.
 He resigned the next spring after newly elected Democrats in the city council authorized granting liquor licenses in Rochester.
-After his resignation, Child built a mansion of Washington Street in Rochester, and using some of his canal boats, became an early importer of coal.
+After his resignation, Child built a mansion on Washington Street in Rochester, and using some of his canal boats, became an early importer of coal.